Email Security

 Machine learning allows for adaptable and flexible tools that can not only identify and deal with threats but also predict future threats and identify vulnerabilities that security teams can deal with as a priority.
 Behavioral analytics tools do this to some extent but are also concerned with historical breaches that extend to user and device behaviors.

-What Problems do Cybersecurity Analytics Tools Solve?
+What Problems Do Cybersecurity Analytics Tools Solve?

 Cybersecurity data analytics tools help security teams solve several problems when integrated into a comprehensive cybersecurity program.
 This includes better detection and faster response times, improved threat hunting, insider threat detection, unauthorized access identification, cloud security monitoring, and network traffic analysis.